rutu-sh/bootstrapping-with-kubernetes/src/chapter-2/local_k8s_setup.md

 ## Setting up the Worker Nodes

-1. Run the join command on the worker nodes.
+1. Add the parameter `--cri-socket=unix:///var/run/cri-dockerd.sock` to the join command and run it on the worker nodes with sudo.
 This will join the worker nodes to the master node.
 2. Verify that the worker nodes have joined the cluster by running

 ```bash